Why do we feel isolated so often and how do we deal with loneliness…

 Why is this?
 Why is this unprecedented number of us feel this way in an era of interconnectivity?

 Everyone feels lonely at certain times.
 When we start a new job, move to a different place, or lose touch with people we once cared about.
-Now, let us not confused about being lonely and being alone.
+Now, let us not be confused about being lonely and being alone.
 A bit of isolation is good for us.
 Therefore we have excluded this from our study.
 Loneliness is a subjective experience of the individual.

 The Science behind a Lonely Brain

 The strange aspect of loneliness is that it can affect anybody.
 Despite money, fame, power, followers, or influence, it is something that cannot be avoided.
 Why?
 Because it’s part of our bodily function, part of our biology.

 Humans are social beings.
 And the sense of loneliness makes us pay attention to our social needs just like our brains warn us of pain or hunger.